navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 *v*ersioning *e*ngine.
 The gist is this: (almost) every night CAVE looks up the current root IDs for the synaptic connections, the community annotations and the various other tables it stores.
 These snapshots are called "materializations".
+Note that the public dataset only contains a limited set of these materializations.

-If we make sure that our query neurons were current at one of the available materialization versions, we can query those tables with very little overhead on our end.
+If we make sure that our root IDs were "alive" at one of the available materialization versions, we can query those tables with very little overhead on our end.
 Things get tricky if:

-- the root IDs are more recent than the latest materialization
+- root IDs are more recent than the latest materialization
-- the root IDs did only exist briefly *in between* materializations
+- root IDs only existed briefly *in between* materializations
-- the root IDs never co-existed at any of the materializations
+- root IDs never co-existed at any of the materializations

-``fafbseg`` tries to abstract away a lot of the complications - in fact the relevant functions such as :func:`~fafbseg.flywire.fetch_synapses` accept a ``materialization`` or ``mat`` that defaults to "auto" which will try to find a matching materialization version and complain if that isn't possible.
+``fafbseg`` tries to abstract away a lot of the complications - in fact the relevant functions such as :func:`~fafbseg.flywire.get_synapses` accept a ``materialization`` parameter that defaults to "auto" which will try to find a matching materialization version and complain if that isn't possible.

-The safe bet is to "pin" the neurons you work with to one of the long-term materialization versions and stick to those - see :func:`~fafbseg.flywire.get_materialization_versions` for a list of available versions.
+In practice, the safe bet is to pick a materialization to work with and stick with it for your analyses.
+If you are working with the public release data, this isn't much of a problem since you have only very few versions and no "live" data to work with anyway.
+Use :func:`~fafbseg.flywire.get_materialization_versions` to get a list of available versions.